NCSGgroup/SGPPToolbox/README.md

 # Introduction #

 Satellite Gravity Post-Processing(SGPP) Tool is used for GRACE(-FO) level-2 GSM products.
-From auto-downloading data to the final time-series results, SGPP provides complete post-process to deal with every step.
-In each step of post-process, SGPP provides optional methods and arguments for users.
+From auto-downloading data to the final time-series results, SGPP provides complete post-processing to deal with every step.
+In each step of post-processing, SGPP provides optional methods and arguments for users.

+GRACE post-processing contains following steps:

+- Low-degree coefficients adjustment
+- Filtering
+- Leakage correction
+- Geophysical model adjustment(e.g. GIA, GAD, et al.)
+-

 # Usage #

+## How do I Download files that I may use later? ##

+## How do I get a time series of a basin? ##
+`main.getTimeSeries.py` allows user to get a time series of a certain basin with some custom options.
+All parameters are given in a template named `main.getTimeSeries_UsersSetting.py`.
+Following is the description of them:

+1. `basin` defines which basin user want to analysis, and is given in the form of `Basin(Enum)`.
+    Class `Basin(Enum)` in `pysrc.Setting` shows the basins that are supported currently.
+2. `begin` and `end` are the beginning and ending year of a time range, and can be set as integer variables.
+3. `release` defines the release of GRACE level-2 Products, and is given in the form of `L2ProductRelease(Enum)`.
+4. `institute` defines the GRACE level-2 settlement institution, and is given in the form of `L2instituteType(Enum)`.
+5.

+# Python Source #

 ## DataCollection.py ##
 This module can be used to download GRACE(-FO) GSM products and auxiliary files.